arshjn/SharkOS/README.md

 **SharkOS System**

 The system opens the file named in the main function that contains the list of the text files that have the programs, and their arrival time into the system.
-The included file is named &quot;ProgramList.txt.&quot; The file must have all programs with their arrival times in ascending order.
+The included file is named "ProgramList.txt."
+The file must have all programs with their arrival times in ascending order.

 The main then calls the **loadPrograms** function with the filename.
 The loadProgams function goes through the file by line and splits it into program-file name and arrival time.
 It then calls the **loadProgram** function which goes through the text file with the program, and calls **loadInstruction** for each line of the program.
 The loadProgram returns the location at which the next program can be loaded.
 The control comes back to the loadPrograms which now creates a Process.
 This process is then added to the **processQ**.
-This process is looped for all file names in the &quot;ProgramList.txt.&quot;
+This process is looped for all file names in the "ProgramList.txt."

 The main then calls **StartSystem()** which takes the head of the processQ and adds it to the ReadyToRun queue.
 It then calls the **runNextProcess()** function.
 The runNextProcess checks if the ReadyToRun queue is empty, and if it is not, it calls **runProcess()** with the head of the queue.